fmaussion/climate_risks/_sources/recipes/01-which-dataset.md

 :class: note

 - You plan to use it alongside **ISIMIP6 projections** for future climate analysis (as ISIMIP6 projections are bias-corrected to W5E5).
 - You need **daily resolution** surface climate data at select locations.
-While ERA5 also offers daily data, W5E5 is readily available on the QCR server and I can prepare timeseries or small regional subsets for you.
+I can prepare timeseries or small regional subsets for you.
+- You don't need data post 2020.
+If you do need daily data post 2020, as well as I recommend to use a combination of ERA5, W5E5 and ISIMIP data.
+When doing so, make sure to check the differences between ERA5 and W5E5!
 - You want quick access to **temperature, precipitation, and humidity** data from the QCR server.
 ```